ag-gipp/MathQA/README.md

 ## Math-aware QA system

-This system is able to answer mathematical questions asked in natural language by the user.
+This system is able to answer mathematical questions (general, geometry, relationships) asked in natural language by the user.
+Moreover, identifier symbol name and value display as well as calculation functionality is provided.
+Labeled formula data is retrieved from Wikidata: https://wikidata.org

+You find a deployed version hosted by Wikimedia at https://mathqa.wmflabs.org

 ## System setup
 ```